 A list containing the following elements:

-plot: A grid of plots displaying: (i) grid showing the marker combinations observed, MIC distribution per marker combination, frequency per marker and (optionally) phenotype classification and/or number of samples for each marker combination.summary: A data frame summarizing each marker combination observed, including median MIC (and interquartile range), number of resistant isolates, and positive predictive value for resistance.
+plot: A grid of plots displaying: (i) grid showing the marker combinations observed, MIC distribution per marker combination, frequency per marker and (optionally) phenotype classification and/or number of samples for each marker combination.binary_matrix: A copy of the genotype-phenotype binary matrix (either provided as input or generated by the function)summary: A data frame summarizing each marker combination observed, including median MIC (and interquartile range), number of resistant isolates, and positive predictive value for resistance.

 Examples